-You're in the right place.
-If you are a beginner, try checking these out first:
+You're already in the right place.
+If you're completely new, try checking out of these first:

 - Cheat Sheet Like jumping in the deep end, or prefer examples of descriptions?
 Start here. - Concepts To get a more theoretical background on why these things matter. - Commands Start here if you'd like a more thorough introduction.